Diocese of Orange to baptize nearly 1,000 people in annual Easter vigil

 The great Easter vigil is the most momentous liturgy in the Roman Catholic Church.

-– The Most Rev. Kevin Vann, Bishop of Orange, will baptize the elect and accept candidates into full communion in the Roman Catholic Church during the Great Easter Vigil held at Holy Family Cathedral in Orange, March 26, 2016 at 7:45 p.m.
-Across the Diocese of Orange nearly 1,000 people will be baptized and more than 600 baptized candidates will be received into full communion.
-“We are blessed as a Diocese to baptize so many new Catholics on this Holy Saturday.
-This ceremony is the Church’s most significant vigil and is the climax of the liturgical year,” said Bishop Vann.
+Garden Grove, Calif.
+(April 4, 2022) — The Most Rev. Timothy Freyer, Auxiliary Bishop of Orange, will baptize the elect and accept candidates into full communion in the Roman Catholic Church during the Great Easter Vigil held at Holy Family Catholic Church in Orange on April 16, 2022 at 7:30 p.m.
+Across the Diocese of Orange, nearly 650 people will be baptized and more than 480 baptized candidates will be received into full communion during these sacred rites.

-This ceremony consists of four main parts: The Service of Light, the Liturgy of the Word, Christian Initiation and Renewal of Baptismal Vows, and the Holy Eucharist.
-The first part of the service, The Service of the Light, begins outside the church in the dark.
-The dark represents evil, deceit, and sin and allows the believer to reflect on the darkness found in the world.
-Worshippers gather around a bonfire also known as the new fire or Easter fire.
+The ceremony consists of four main parts: the Service of Light, the Liturgy of the Word, Christian Initiation and Renewal of Baptismal Vows, and the Holy Eucharist.
+The first part of the service, the Service of the Light, begins outside the church in the dark.
+The dark represents evil, deceit and sin, and allows the believer to reflect on the darkness found in the world.
+Worshippers gather around a bonfire, also known as the new fire or Easter fire.
 This portion of the vigil consists of the blessing of the new fire and the lighting of the Paschal candle, which symbolizes the Light of the Risen Christ.
-The priest will carry the lit Paschal candle at the head of a procession into the church and at three points will stop and chant “Light of Christ,” to which the people will respond “Thanks be to God.”
+The priest or deacon will carry the lit Paschal candle at the head of a procession into the church and at three points will stop and chant “Light of Christ,” to which the people will respond, “Thanks be to God.”

 After the Liturgy of the Word, the third part of the vigil takes place.
 All elect and candidates for entrance into the church join with the congregation in invoking the saints by means of an ancient litany.
-The Bishop will then bless the water within the baptismal font in preparation for the baptisms.
-The group will then be asked by Bishop Vann to renounce sin and profess their faith in Christ.
-Once this portion of the ceremony is concluded the elect are initiated into the Church as they are baptized within the font.
+Bishop Freyer will then bless the water within the baptismal font in preparation for the baptisms.
+The group will then be asked by Bishop Freyer to renounce sin and profess their faith in Christ.
+Once this portion of the ceremony is concluded, the elect are initiated into the Church, as they are baptized within the font.
 Baptism is a sacramental entry into Christian life and the beginning of a journey to God.
-The water identifies the believer with the Holy Trinity – Father, Son and Holy Spirit– and the believer with Christ in His death, burial and resurrection and is an act of obedience for the believer.
-After the Elect are baptized, Bishop Vann will sprinkle the attending parishioners with the recently blessed baptismal water.
+The water identifies the believer with the Holy Trinity – Father, Son and Holy Spirit – and the believer with Christ in His death, burial and resurrection and is an act of obedience for the believer.
+After the Elect are baptized, Bishop Freyer will sprinkle the attending parishioners with the recently blessed baptismal water.

 The final part of the Easter Vigil is the Holy Eucharist.
 All of the evening’s sacraments and preparations culminate in the Holy Eucharist, the final sacrament of initiation.
 For the first time, candidates and the elect receive the body and blood of Jesus Christ through Holy Communion.
 This sacrament is considered to be an intimate encounter with Christ, in which people receive Christ into their bodies, under the species of consecrated bread and wine.
 This holy sacrament is the final step in their initiation into the Roman Catholic Church and the beginning of their journey with Christ.
 It is carried out in keeping with the Last Supper celebrated by Jesus, in which he asks that his disciples “do this in memory of me.”